Andromeda1957/netpwn/README.md

 Written in python 2.7

 # Modules
-Some modules include a fake identity generator, a web spider, a module that gets the ssl cert of any website, a module that allows you to execute bash commands without exiting out of netpwn, and more.
+reverse_shell - Creates a reverse shell with python to connect to a specific machine of your choice. send_file - Allows you to send a file to target server. php_backdoor - Generates a simple backdoor in php upload to web server ?cmd= to execute commands. hash_check - Paste a hash to see what type of hash it is. base64_converter - Paste base64 to decode or ascii to encode it knows which you want. address_info - Gives you your ipv4, ipv6, and public Ip address based upon a interface. generate_shellcode - Gives you some basic shell code for example execute /bin/sh. hex_converter - Paste some ascii to encode or hex to decode it knows which you want. page_contents - Get the raw HTML of a given web page. password_checker - Check the strength of a given password. fake_identity - Creates a fake name with SSN, address, credit card number, etc. web_spider - Crawls a given URL for links. ssl_cert - Gets the cert information of a given web site and its public key. bash - Execute bash commands without exiting out of netpwn. whois - Performs whois on a given URL.

 # Resources
-Currently there are only 2 resources the cheat sheet is the pentest monkey reverse shell cheat sheet and the useful links are links to blogs, youtube channels, and other resources that offer good information about various topics that gives you the opportunity to learn more about the infosec field.
+cheat_sheet - pentest monkey reverse shell cheat sheet useful_links - links to blogs, youtube channels, and other resources that
+    offer good information about various topics that gives you the opportunity to learn more about the infosec field.

 [![netpwn](https://github.com/3XPL017/netpwn/blob/master/images/netpwn.png)
 [![modules](https://github.com/3XPL017/netpwn/blob/master/images/modules.png)